 Unauthorised payments are subject to the following:

-You must normally be at least 55 before you start taking your pension.
-You may be able to start your pension earlier if you're retiring due to ill health.
+You must normally be aged at least 55 before you start taking your pension.
+You may be able to start your pension earlier if you're retiring due to ill health or were a member of your scheme on 5 April 2006 and have what is known as a protected pension age.

 Your pension should give you a pension payable for life.
 Depending on the type of pension scheme you belong to you will have various options as to how you take your pension.